Updated August 31, 2022

 Some of the problem comes from the culture of gay men themselves.
 Gay men can often buy into the negative aspects of masculinity.
 Trying to be emotionally detached—and succeeding, too—can cause psychological harm.

 Many gay men belong to other groups that are discriminated against even within the gay community, magnifying your minority stress and contributing to negative body image.
-LGBT spaces like clubs (and more recently, hookup apps like Grindr) are not designed for the creation of close relationships, leading many encounters you might have to be focused on the physical instead of the emotional.
+LGBTQ+ spaces like clubs (and more recently, hookup apps like Grindr) are not designed for the creation of close relationships, leading to many encounters where you might have to be focused on the physical instead of the emotional.

-Altogether, these factors mean that gay men—despite the chosen-family attitude of the LGBT community—often feel lonely and isolated.
+Altogether, these factors mean that gay men—despite the chosen-family attitude of the LGBTQ+ community—often feel lonely and isolated.
 How do you learn to deal with these unhappy feelings?

 Feelings of loneliness and isolation can lead to depression, anxiety, self-harm, substance abuse, and suicide, so it’s very important to make genuine connections as a gay man.